Another Essay About Privilege

 A Few Things

 I am not a baby killer.
-Regardless of whether a foetus is or is not a person I do not think abortion is a good option in most circumstances.
-However, I do not feel I have the right or duty or ability to judge a person for the actions they take regarding their own body.
-I cannot advocate for their spiritual condemnation.
+Regardless of whether a fetus is or is not a person I don’t think abortion is the best option for any child bearing person..
+But, I don’t have the right, or duty, or ability to judge a person for the actions they take with their own body.
+I can’t demand their spiritual condemnation.
 That judgement is God’s and God’s alone.
-I also believe that legislating morality is dangerous, even more so when it involves the individual decision of one person regarding their personal decisions
+I believe when people legislate morality it’s dangerous, especially when it involves an individual’s personal decisions.

-Those who favor banning the teaching of any type of reality, even if only relative to a subset of humans, is a fascist.
-Banning such teaching is tacit denial of that reality.
-Denying the existence of any human demographic as human is an offense against God and the American understanding of all people being created equal.
-This is eugenics and reviled by civilized peoples.
-These individual’s and group’s desire to withhold truth from their children results from fear that their children might learn something counter to their own values.
-They are terrified their children do not have the common sense to realize that knowing about something bad will not make them bad.
-In essence they are discriminating against their own progeny.
+Those who favor banning books, or banning teachers from teaching things that give people valuable lessons, even they are are controversial should remember that someone els might benefit from reading or hearing about it. it infringes on their freedom.
+Banning such teaching is bullying.
+Implying that anyone is less human than you are is an offense against God.
+It violates the patriotic American idea that all people are created equal.
+Their desire to withhold truths from their children comes from the fear that those children might learn about something they don’t like.
+These deniers are afraid their children don’t have the common sense to know that learning about controversial things isn’t going to make them turn against their parents.
+In essence they are discriminating against their own children..
 They do not trust their children to be clear thinking individuals.
-They have no faith in human love or compassion.
+They don’t seem to have faith in human love or compassion.
 This is perhaps because they have difficulty with loving and empathizing themselves.

-Yes, by themselves guns do not and cannot kill people.
-This is not a bonafide defense of people with guns.
-People with guns can and do kill people.
-None other than that famous woke Supreme Court Justice Samual Alito, in his decision for the Heller vs. Washington D.C. ruling, stated that even the second amendment is subject to regulation in the instance of the infringement of one person’s rights by another person who uses a gun.
-Freedom does not mean everyone has the liberty to do whatever they want.
-Violating the liberty of another who exercises their liberty to use their freedoms is ostensibly a crime.
+Yes, by themselves, guns do not and cannot kill people.
+And yes, people do kill people.
+This is not a good defense of people with guns.
+People with guns kill people much, much easier and efficiently than people without guns.
+None other than that famously woke Supreme Court Justice, Antonin Scalia, in his decision for the Heller vs. Washington D.C. ruling, stated that second amendment rights are not unlimited.
+He said a citizen can’t carry just any gum for just any purpose.
+Certain guns and how they are used can be regulated.
+We are reminded that freedom does not mean everyone has the liberty to do whatever they want to whoever they want..
+Violating the liberty of another person who is exercising their liberty to use their freedoms is a crime.

-To expound on something I touched on earlier many Americans confuse Freedom and Liberty and conflate them to mean the same thing.
-This is not true.
-Freedoms are granted by governments through constitutional edicts and laws.
-They apply to everyone equally and are limited for everyone equally.
-Everyone has freedom of speech and no one can yell fire in a crowed theater to use to common example.
-Liberty, on the other hand, is individual.
-Each person is at liberty to use and express their freedoms how and when they wish.
-Liberty is granted to each individual simply because they exist.
-The issue with individual liberty is that by nature there exist conflicts of interest when two people’s liberties clash.
-Conflicts of liberty are the underlying basis for civil and criminal law.
-For example the second amendment gives every American that meets legal limitations the right to bear a firearm.
-The first amendment gives everyone the right to speak freely unless that speech could constitute a threat to everyone else.
+The issue with individual liberty is that there will always be conflicts when two people’s liberties clash.
+Conflicts of liberty are what most of our laws are about, civil and criminal.
+For example, the second amendment gives every American that follows the law the freedom to bear a firearm.
+The first amendment gives everyone the freedom to say whatever they want unless that speech would threaten someone else.
 But the person with the gun is not at liberty to shoot the speaker just because they don’t like what they are saying.
-Society determines how conflicts of liberty are to be judged by democratically electing representatives who debate and make laws pertaining to such conflicts.
-In essence, freedom does not allow anyone to do whatever they want when and wherever they want.
+Society determines how conflicts of liberty are to be judged.
+We do this by democratically electing representatives who debate and make laws about our conflicts.
+We have courts that decide who has the law on their side in a conflict.
+W have courts that decide whether the constitution agrees with a law or it doesn’t.
+Freedom doesn’t allow anyone to do whatever they want when and wherever they want.
 And liberty is only an inalienable right when it does not interfere with another’s liberty.
-These words are tossed about much too cavalierly.
-Once again, inadequate civics education rears its ugly head.
+These words are tossed about much too loosely.

 There will be more tidbits of opinion coming soon.